 The risk for retinal vein occlusions increases as you age, and the risk is significantly higher if you have other conditions that affect your circulation, such as diabetes, high blood pressure, or high cholesterol.

 If your ophthalmologist suspects you have a retinal vein occlusion, there are special imaging tests that can confirm the diagnosis.
 Ultrasound and fluorescein angiography are used to take pictures of the blood vessels in the eye and look for signs of restricted blood flow.
 The ophthalmologists at Philadelphia Retina Associates will also check for swelling using optical coherence tomography, or OCT, which measures the thickness of your retina.

-Retinal Vein Occlusions Treatment in Philadelphia, PA
+Retinal Vein Occlusions Treatment in Philadelphia and Sewell, NJ

 Although there is no way to actually remove the blockage, there are treatments that can help reduce the swelling and restore blood flow.
 Some of the most effective treatments for vein occlusions include intravitreal injections and laser therapy.

 - Intravitreal injections contain special medication that can reduce inflammation in the eye.
 If the swelling goes down, blood flow is likely to improve.

 - Laser therapy can be used to seal leaky blood vessels and stabilize pressure inside the eye.